 An Oushak Oriental Rug sporting a Modern design

-A Gabbeh Oriental Rug sporting a Solid design
+A Gabbeh Oriental Rug sporting a Solid Mid-Century Modern Design

 And last on our list is the most common of designs found upon Oriental rugs: Medallions.
 A Medallion is straightforward, but it's important to go into the specifics of it.
 The Medallion is almost always the centerpiece of a carpet it's adorning.
 There are other variations, such as a plethora of Medallions rather than a single, centered one.
 Outside of this, you'll find what every other motif, every other design revolves around in terms of the most common layout of an Oriental rug to be the Medallion.